Carmen Filpi

-Carmen Filpi (March 22, 1923–May 9, 2003) was an American character actor who starred in films and on television.
+Carmen Filpi (March 22, 1923 – May 9, 2003) was an American character actor who starred in films and on television.

 Biography

 His first acting job was in the 1969 film Wild Gypsies.
-He also starred in The Ice Pirates (1984), Pee-Wee's Big Adventure (1985), Life Stinks (1991), and The Wedding Singer (1998).
+He also starred in The Ice Pirates (1984), Pee-Wee's Big Adventure (1985), Beetlejuice (1988), Life Stinks (1991), Wayne's World (1992), and The Wedding Singer (1998).
 Carmen also acted in the 2000 made-for-TV film Goodbye Casanova with Yasmine Bleeth.
 Carmen's final film was in the 2002 film Eight Crazy Nights.

 He also starred in the 1988 horror film Halloween 4: The Return of Michael Myers as the Reverend Jackson P. Sayer.

 Filpi made many guest appearances in TV series.
-Some of those appearances range from Baretta, Barney Miller, WKRP in Cincinnati, Quantum Leap, Married...with Children, Growing Pains, and Sabrina, the Teenage Witch.
+Some of those appearances range from Baretta, Barney Miller, WKRP in Cincinnati, Growing Pains, Quantum Leap, Married...with Children, The Fresh Prince of Bel-Air, Roseanne, Everybody Loves Raymond, Home Improvement, and Sabrina, the Teenage Witch.
 He had a recurring role in the short-lived series Freebie and the Bean.

+Death

-He died of cancer at the age of 80.
+Filpi died of cancer on May 9, 2003, at the age of 80.